-- Contractor induction requirements (or similar) are on display or communicated where contractors may access the site. - Processes for communicating or checking competencies are available where competency is a control for a critical risk.
-For example, licenses, a training matrix or some other visible means of verifying training, or train the trainer courses for those who mentor staff.

-- Workers believe they have the time, money, equipment and capability to do their job and importantly that those around them do as well.
-They can give examples of these resources being provided. - Workers can explain what they do if they need more resource - and can provide examples of when this has been provided or when it has been rejected with reasons why, such as ensuring all vehicles are maintained in a safe condition, and logs and prestart checks are reviewed and followed up on. - Workers believe that the business will accommodate workers with incapacity or ill health.

-- Leaders can summarise the resources available to meet health and safety goals/objectives. - Leaders can clearly explain their specific health and safety responsibilities. - Leaders can explain how their performance is measured against specific health and safety expectations. - Leaders can explain how they have confidence that workers exposed to risks have the competencies. - Leaders can outline how health and safety is a part of procurement decisions, including contractor selection.
-For example, contractors are asked for evidence of satisfactory external audits for quality and safety.
+Assessment Evidence A Perform Observations Contractor induction requirements (or similar) are on display or communicated where contractors may access the site.
+Processes for communicating or checking competencies are available where competency is a control for a critical risk.
+For example, licenses, training matrix, or some other visible means of verifying training.
+The business for stakehold identifying re meet health a plans.
+Senior discussing re actively ask f resources wh Interviews with Workers - W in T b re - W m w b - W a Workers believe they have the time, money, equipment and capability to do their job and importantly that those around them do as well.
+They can give examples of these resources being provided such as access to PPE and fall restraint systems.
+Workers can explain what they do if they need more resource - and can provide examples of when this has been provided or when it has been rejected with reasons why.
+Senior leader discussing re actively ask f resources wh and decision manual hand risk, employe involved in th mechanical h changes to ta Resources co Workers believe that the business will accommodate workers with incapacity or ill health. of people, pro includes finar and infrastrue Interviews with Leaders Leaders can summarise the resources available to meet health and safety goals/objectives.
+Leaders can clearly explain their specific health and safety responsibilities. allocation inc contingency expenses suc levels for line With Leaders Leaders can explain how their performance is measured against specific health and safety expectations. extreme wea manage fatig Responsibilit and roles are Leaders can explain how they have confidence that workers exposed to risks have the competencies. relationships business, and business and Leaders can outline how health and safety is a part of procurement decisions, including contractor selection.
+For example, contractors together or a of the procur organisation? are asked for evidence of satisfactory external audits for quality and safety.
+The business managers' pe